PhoenixIndustries/phoenixblog/site/content/download/webdad.md

 Thumbnail = "webdad-preview.jpg"
 Version = "18.0-alpha-4"
 date = "2018-05-10T08:56:12+02:00"
-title = "webdad - Stable"
+title = "Webdad - Developer Preview"
 type="download-edition"
 weight = "0"
 +++

+**Note: This is a preview version for developers and testers and is not suitable for production environment as it may contain bugs**

 Jade is a completely different DE concept, that changes the way you interact with your desktop, is made to be easy to use, independently of your computer skills.